How to Repaint a Roof: Western North Carolina Guide

 Repainting your roof can extend its lifespan and improve your home’s appearance, but success depends heavily on understanding when and how to tackle this project properly.
 In our mountain region, temperature fluctuations and seasonal weather patterns create unique challenges that many homeowners don’t anticipate.
 The elevation changes and humidity variations we experience here require different approaches than what works in coastal or flat terrain areas.

 According to the Department of Energy, properly maintained roof coatings can reduce cooling costs by up to 15 percent.
 However, the key word here is “properly maintained.”
 Our local climate puts extra stress on roof surfaces through freeze-thaw cycles, heavy spring rains, and intense summer sun at higher elevations.
 These conditions mean that surface preparation becomes even more critical for long-lasting results.
+Understanding what happens to your roof during a WNC winter helps you prepare for these seasonal stressors.

 Timing Your Roof Painting Project